yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/workflows/sla.md

 7. By default, the SLA defined on this page will apply to all email tickets.
 If you want this SLA to apply only to certain **Group** or **Tag**:
     - Click **Add another condition**.
     ![](https://i.imgur.com/DKPPI94.png)
-    - Slecte **Group**/ **Tag**. **Group** / **Tag** names will be listed in the drop-down, select the required value.
+    - Select **Group**/ **Tag**. **Group** / **Tag** names will be listed in the drop-down, and select the required value.
     ![](https://i.imgur.com/9aaLlRz.png)

     - You can add multiple conditions by clicking on **Add another condition**.
 This SLA will be applicable if both conditions hold (AND condition).
-For example, in the above screenshot, SKmart SLA will be applied if the ticket belongs Payments group and is tagged as critical.
+For example, in the above screenshot, SKmart SLA will be applied if the ticket belongs to the Payments group and is tagged as critical.

 8. SLA targets are separated based on priority.
-You can set targets that the team should meet, otherwise required action can be taken.
+You can set targets that the team should meet, or the SLA gets breached.
 You can set the Timings(Minutes/Hours/Days) in the normal calendar hours for High, Medium, and Low priority tickets.
-By enabling the **Escalations** and **Reminder** toggle, agents will be notified.
+Agents will be notified by enabling the **Escalations** and **Reminder** toggle.
     - **Resolution time**: The total time taken by the agent to provide the resolution.
 It is calculated based on the time the ticket was opened (or assigned if it was directly assigned) to the time it was set as resolved.
-    - **First response time**: The measure of what time it took for the agent to first reply to the ticket after it was raised in the platform.
-It is calculated based on the time the ticket was opened (or assigned if it was directly assigned) to the first response from a human agent.
+    - **First response time**: The time taken by an agent to send a first reply to the ticket that was created.
-    - **Every response time**: The time between every response of the agent and the end user, so to stick to the SLA agent will have to reply within X mins/hours to the end user after their every reply.
-It is calculated based on the time from when the end user sends a reply to the time agent replies back.
+    - **Every response time**: The time taken for an agent to respond to a ticket after the end user/customer has replied.

 ![](https://i.imgur.com/WkmTF39.png)